veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 And gets them it does.
 In 2014, Facebook engineers wrote that they have about [600 terabytes of data coming in on a daily basis](https://code.facebook.com/posts/229861827208629/scaling-the-facebook-data-warehouse-to-300-pb/).

-For perspective, the size of War and Peace, as a text file, is 3.1 megabytes.
-War and Peace, the movie, is 7 hours long, or [8 gigabytes](https://www.reddit.com/r/iphone/comments/462isr/get_some_storage_back_by_trying_to_download_a/) in size.
+For perspective, the size of War and Peace, the text is 3.1 megabytes.
+The 1966 Soviet movie version of War and Peace the movie is 7 hours long, or [8 gigabytes](https://www.reddit.com/r/iphone/comments/462isr/get_some_storage_back_by_trying_to_download_a/) in size.

-So people are uploading the equivalent of 193 million copies of War and Peaces, or 75,000 copies of War and Peace movies, every single day.
+So people are uploading the equivalent of 193 million copies of War and Peace books, or 75,000 copies of War and Peace movies, every single day.

 [Facebook's Data Policy](https://www.facebook.com/policy.php) outlines what it collects and what it does with that data.
 However, like most companies, it leaves out the actual points that tell customers what exactly is happening.